edgio-docs/edgio-docs/src/pages/guides/performance/serverless_compute.md

 ## Availability {/*availability*/}

-Serverless Compute is available in the following global regions:
+{{ PRODUCT }} allows you to cache and deliver your content through any of our points of presence (POPs) around the world.
+However, your serverless code will be computed within one of the following global regions:

 -   **Americas**: Eastern US and Western US
 -   **Europe**: Ireland, UK, Western Europe, Northern Europe, Central Europe